 You will benefit by learning how to diagnose asset bubbles and consequently reduce your risk before the next bubble bursts.

 Irrational Exuberance is as relevant to the individual investor today as it was in March of 2000.

 Summary of the Best Investing Books of All Time

-These are nine of the best investing books of all time, and any serious investor should have these books on their shelf.
+These are, in my opinion, the 16 best investing books of all time, and any serious investor should have these books on their shelf.